tadae323/RockPaperScissors/README.md

 # RockPaperScissors

-Game "Rock, paper, scissors", a console version.
+Game "Rock, paper, scissors", a console and webapp version.

 Special thanks to The Odin Project.